-Baylor > Counseling Center > Resources > Online for Students > Sleep Deprivation
+Baylor > Counseling Center > Resources > Student Resources > Sleep Deprivation

 What is sleep?Sleep is a diverse, complex, multifaceted series of stages that make important contributions to our daytime functioning.
 Sleep is induced and maintained by our homeostatic sleep drive, a physiological process that strives to obtain the amount of sleep needed to provide for a stable level of daytime alertness.
 Wakefulness is induced and maintained by a clock-dependent alerting process, which is controlled by our biological clock.